Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Invariants for Evolution Commands

 \section{Invariants for Evolution Commands}

 In $\dL$, differential invariants are predicates $I$ that satisfy $I\leq |{x'=f\ \&\ G}] I$~\cite{Platzer12}.
 In the terminology of Section~\ref{sec:mka-pt}, they are simply invariants for evolution commands.
-They play a crucial role in $\dL$ and KeYmaera X because of the limited support for solving ODEs.
+They play a crucial role in $\dL$ and KeYmaera X because of the limited support for solving ODEs and their greater generality.

 In dynamical systems theory, when all guards are $\top$ and global flows exist, and in (semi)group theory, \emph{invariant sets} for actions or flows $\flow:T\to S\to S$ are sets $I\subseteq S$ satisfying $\gamma^\flow\, s\subseteq I$ for all $s\in I$~\cite{Teschl12}.
 Based on the results from Section~\ref{sec:generalisation}, we generalise both notions uniformly.